mysbupt/FashionKE/README.md

 # FashionKE
-Code for fashion knowledge extraction from social media
+Code of paper: "Who, Where, and What to Wear?
+Extracting Fashion Knowledge from Social Media"

 ### Requirements
 python3